How to Start a Home-Based Business in the Philippines

 If you want guided, beginner-friendly training that you can take at your own pace, online learning platforms like Udemy offer courses focused on freelancing, online services, and digital skills that are well-suited for home-based businesses in the Philippines.

-Online selling and dropshipping allow you to run a business without holding large inventory.
-You can sell gadgets apparel or beauty products through online platforms while focusing on marketing customer service and order management from home.
+Online selling and dropshipping allow you to run a business without large inventory.
+You focus on marketing and customer service while suppliers handle storage and shipping.
+This model is simple to manage and ideal for beginners starting from home.

 Example: Paolo’s Gadget Hub started as a dropshipping store.
-With good reviews, Paolo now earns passive monthly income through Shopee and TikTok Shop.
+With strong customer reviews, the business now earns steady income through Shopee and TikTok Shop.

 Start Selling Products Online From Home